-and 6 non-ranked (Table 5).
-For a large portion of methods submitted, docking was used to obtain starting structures.
-General classical fixed charge force fields with no explicit polarization treatment were commonly used, as has become common in SAMPL host-guest challenges.
-Most simulation-based methods used explicit solvent, and used the TIP3P, TIP4PEw, and OPC water models.
-For this challenge one method did explicitly treat electronic polarizability.
-In addition, quantum mechanical methods were used in 2 of the datasets (GDCC and Cyclodextrin).
-Alchemical free energy techniques were employed in many cases, with analysis done via thermodynamic integration (TI) and Bennett acceptance ratio (BAR) for equilibrium calculations.
-Nonequilibrium approaches were also employed, such as using the fast switching double annihilation method (FSDAM) approach [88].
-Other simulation-based methods used the MM/PBSA (Molecular mechanics Poisson Boltzmann/solvent accessible surface area) or MM/GBSA (Molecular mechanics Generalized Born/solvent accessible surface area) endpoint methods, and another submission used self association molecular dynamics (SA-MD).
-Moreover, for the GDDC dataset some methods used a machine learning approach or made empirical corrections based on literature data.
-Here we introduce the results for all ranked methods separated by host-guest system dataset, give statistics for binding of individual host-guest systems averaged across methods, and lastly examine analysis of non-ranked methods including our own reference calculations.
+Out of the 30 participant submissions in SAMPL7, 7 were for TrimerTrip, 16 for the GDCCs, and 9 for the CD derivatives.
+The 562 TrimerTrip submissions included 3 ranked and 4 non-ranked, GDCCs included 4 ranked and 12 non-ranked, and CD-derivatives 563 had 3 ranked and 6 non-ranked (Figure 5).
+For a large portion of methods submitted, docking was used to obtain starting 564 structures, and one submission used self association molecular dynamics (SA-MD) [96].
+General classical fixed charge force 565 fields were commonly used, as has become common in SAMPL host-guest challenges (see Section 6.1.2 for methods submitted 566 to SAMPL7 host-guest challenge).
+Alchemical free energy techniques were employed in many cases, with analysis done via 567 thermodynamic integration (TI) and Bennett acceptance ratio (BAR) for equilibrium calculations.
+Nonequilibrium approaches 568 were also employed, such as using the fast switching double annihilation method (FSDAM) approach [93, 98].
+Here we introduce 569 the results for all ranked methods separated by host-guest system dataset, give statistics for binding of individual host-guest 570 systems averaged across methods, and lastly examine analysis of non-ranked methods including our own reference calculations.
+571